Looking for a decent community platform?

 FAQs on Circle.so

-3. Can I get any discount on Circle?
+- Can I get any discount on Circle?
+Yes, if you choose its annual billing.

 Conclusion

-Despite being relatively new, Circle is a well-funded community platform that stands out due to its focus on UI/UX, really good mobile apps, integrations and also community automation workflows .
+Despite being relatively new, Circle is a well-funded community platform that stands out with its clean interface, solid mobile apps, and smart automation workflows.

-As I noted in my previous comparison with Mighty Networks, Circle’s features are more intentional and well thought out.
+As I mentioned in my comparison with Mighty Networks, Circle’s features feel more deliberate and carefully designed.